mongodb/leafygreen-ui/.changeset/cyan-pumas-march.md

 ---
-'@leafygreen-ui/inline-definition': patch
+'@leafygreen-ui/inline-definition': major
 ---

-Remove the white outline from the focus states
+Updates `inline-definition` for dark mode refresh and remove the white outline from the focus states.